mvaughanie/digivent/digivent-backend/README.md

 #To start,
-1.Type npm init to terminul
+1.Type npm install to terminul

 #Using the API
 2.create an .env file, add your Atlas connection URL: